 Equipment you’ll use for more than a year—including cameras, lenses, lighting, light boxes, filters, tripods, computers, and hard drives—counts as capital expenses.

 - Each year you can deduct a portion of the cost of capital expenses over their useful life (a process called depreciation) and receive a small tax break each year.

 - Or, if you qualify, you can deduct the upfront costs all at once using the Section 179 deduction, and you can get a significant tax break in your first year.

 TurboTax guides you through the process to help you make the right decisions about depreciating vs. expensing.

 Running a photography business requires a lot of space—from the studios where you shoot to the storage space where you keep a library of props.
 You can deduct the cost of the venues used for your business.
 You can also deduct other costs associated with studio space that are used to maintain it, like electricity, phone, internet, and insurance.

 Training, Education, and Licensing Costs

-While post-secondary education entitles you to education tax credits, additional training that keeps you current in your existing career may also reduce the taxes you may owe.
-For example, if you attend a weekend course on action photography, you can deduct tuition, travel, and lodging for attending the workshop.
+While post-secondary education entitles you to education tax credits, additional training that keeps you current in your existing career may also reduce the taxes you owe.
+For example, if you attend a weekend course on action photography, you typically can deduct tuition, travel, and lodging for attending the workshop as a business expense.